-While Angkor Wat may get the most glory, there are hundreds dozens of temples worth visiting in the Siem Reap area, in particular in the Angkor Archaeological Park.
+While Angkor Wat may get the most glory, there are hundreds of temples worth visiting in the Siem Reap area, in particular in the Angkor Archaeological Park.
 Some you may even end up liking better, as I did.
 Get outside of the main groupings in favor of the Roulos Group or those outside of Siem Reap altogether.

 If you’re lucky, they may have hardly anyone there, which gives you the illusion you’re discovering it for the first time.
 I highly recommend the Canby Publications website and guides for more information on lesser-visited temples and their histories.